-Today's mortgage rate effective DATE is Rate% with an Annual Percentage Rate of Rate% (servicing released).
+Today's mortgage rate effective March 28, 2017 is 4.250% with an Annual Percentage Rate of 4.448% (servicing released).
 You may qualify for lower rates.
 Rates are subject to change without notice.

 Home Loan Process